ZakharA/HappyActive/README.md

 * [Google play](#google-play)

 ## Project description
 HappyActive is an android application written using modern tech stack as a capstone project.
-The main goal is to promote active lifestyle among elderly Austranians with arthritis.
-By teaming them up with their grandkids to do fun activities together.
+The main goal is to promote an active lifestyle among elderly Australians with arthritis by teaming them up with their grandkids to do fun activities together.

 Main features:
  * Activities bundles